 There are indicators of current and past sources of soil lead contamination that can help you narrow down whether (and where) to investigate the problem in your city.
 These include leaded gasoline emissions, the age of housing stock to determine whether leaded paint was predominant, and the industrial history of a city.

 Leaded gas use peaked during the mid-20th century.
-But because lead is a persistent pollutant, doesn't decompose, and its use was so widespread, it's likely still in the environment surrounding highways and major thoroughfares.
+But because lead is a persistent pollutant, sites from 400 to 200 parts per million, which experts say is still too high.